SarahCouture3599/GenBio_Final_Project/README.md

 [![](./RNAseq.png)](https://github.com/SarahCouture3599/GenBio_Final_Project/blob/main/RNAseq.png)
 Figure 1.
 The bulk RNA sequencing pipeline

 Raw reads then went through quality control and multiqc platforms, followed by the selection of particular samples following a PCA plot.
-Samples were then mapped to a reference genome and all visual analysis was compelted in R Studio.
-The code can be found here:
+Samples were then mapped to a reference genome utilizing the STAR index, and all visual analysis was compelted using the R platform.
+The code can be found here: https://github.com/SarahCouture3599/GenBio_Final_Project/blob/main/Code.sh

 ## Results